 I’m going to click on the first finding and take a look at the access policy for this KMS key.

 From here we can see the open access paths and details about the resources and principals involved.
 I went over to the KMS console and confirmed that this is intended access, so I archived this particular finding.

 All IAM Access Analyzer findings are visible in the IAM Console, and can also be accessed using the IAM Access Analyzer API.
-Findings related to S3 buckets can be viewed directly in the S3 Console.
-Bucket policies can then be updated right in the S3 Console, closing the open access pathway.
+Findings related to Amazon S3 buckets can be viewed directly in the S3 Console.
+Bucket policies can then be updated right in the Amazon S3 Console, closing the open access pathway.